Last Updated on by Jeremy

 White Oak Park is also home to many indigenous plants and trees that are not found anywhere else in the region, however, the hiking trails to reach many of these can be tricky and are not blazed.
 While the park does offer printed maps at the entrance for all visitors, we do not advise visiting this one for hiking opportunities unless you are prepared for some true exploring.

 Overall, the nine Allegheny County parks are only the tip of the iceberg when it comes to getting out and exploring nature in and around Pittsburgh.
-For more parks and green spaces in and around the city, check out our interactive Pittsburgh map at the previous link or by scrolling down into the post footer to check out even more articles!
+For more parks and green spaces in and around the city, check out our interactive Pittsburgh map in the post footer to check out even more articles!

 Looking for more hiking opportunities in and around Pittsburgh?
 Check out the great book “60 Hikes in 60 Miles, Pittsburgh Edition” which we own and love for getting ideas of where to visit!